-This paper proposes a Least Cost per Connection (LCC) load balancing algorithm for hybrid cloud applications, which can help provide cost-effective services.
-We design a system prototype for simulation experiment.
-The results show that our system can guarantee the private cloud usage as we expected and also achieves the goal of high performance with low cost.
-Compared with single cloud strategy, the cost and latency of our system decreases 30.2 and 10.1 percent respectively.
-This system can be integrated into hybrid cloud manage platform (CMP) like CloudForms, ManageIQ and so on.
-Other works we are doing now are making this system a plug-in feature into ManageIQ [12].
+This paper proposes a Least Cost per Connection (LCC) load balancing algorithm for hybrid cloud applications, which helps provide cost-effective services.
+Moreover, we design a system prototype for simulation experiments.
+The results show that our system can guarantee the private cloud usage as well as achieve the goal of high performance with low cost.
+Compared with the single cloud strategy, the cost and latency of our system can be integrated into the hybrid cloud management platform like CloudForms, ManageIQ and so on.
+Other works we are doing now are making this system a plug-in feature into ManageIQ [3].